cmhughes/latexindent.pl/documentation/sec-the-m-switch.rst

 -------------

-Every other field in the ``modifyLineBreaks`` field uses poly-switches, and can take one of *five* \*blank line poly-switch integer values:
+Every other field in the ``modifyLineBreaks`` field uses poly-switches, and can take one of *five* integer values:

 -  *remove mode*: line breaks before or after the *<part of thing>* can be removed (assuming that ``preserveBlankLines`` is set to ``0``);